DavidLindtner/px4_ros2_sim/install.md

 gradle -v
 ```

-### Fast-RTPS-Gen
+## Fast-RTPS-Gen

 Fast-RTPS-Gen is the Fast RTPS (DDS) IDL code generator tool.
-It should be installed after Fast RTPS (DDS) and made sure the fastrtpsgen application is in your PATH.
-You can check with which fastrtpsgen.
+Make sure the fastrtpsgen application is in your PATH.

-Then install Fast-RTPS-Gen 1.0.4 (Gradle is required for this):
+To install Fast-RTPS-Gen 1.0.4 (Gradle is required for this) run command:

 ```bash
 git clone --recursive https://github.com/eProsima/Fast-DDS-Gen.git -b v1.0.4 ~/Fast-RTPS-Gen \